 - From the Lock Screen, swipe up from the middle of the screen.

 - From any other screen, swipe down from the center of the top of your screen.

-To clear your notification history, touch and hold the X button and tap Clear All Notifications.
-Or tap the X button and tap Clear.
+To clear your notification history, tap the Close button , then tap Clear.

 - Swipe left over an alert or group of alerts.

-- Tap Manage, then select from these options:
+- Tap Options, then select from these options: